Controlling

 • Store food in the refrigerator, or in containers that seal tightly.

-• Weather-strip doors and
+• Weather-strip doors and windows.

 • Put pet dishes in a soapy moat—partially fill a wide, shallow container with soapy water and place pet bowls in the water.

-• Man kneeling to caulk the top of a baseboardUse silicone caulk to permanent ly close holes in walls, cracks along moldings and baseboards, and gaps around pipes and ducts to keep ants outside.
+• Man kneeling to caulk the top of a baseboardUse silicone caulk to permanently close holes in walls, cracks along moldings and baseboards, and gaps around pipes and ducts to keep ants outside.

 Outdoors